quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 18/02/17 - sudoedit

+Once you've set `EDITOR` in your environment (it's `vim`, right?
+Right?), you can use `sudoedit` to edit files instead of `sudo vim ...`

+Why?
+The first reason is that it keeps your editor customisations (`.vimrc`).
+The real reason is security: `sudo vim` allows the execution of other commands, which is obviously unsafe. `sudoedit` coupled with your favourite editor i.e. `vim` does not allow this to happen.

 ### 14/02/17 - Diner's Dilemma and German Tank Problem

 * [Unscrupulous Diner's Dilemma](https://en.wikipedia.org/wiki/Unscrupulous_diner%27s_dilemma), also known as n-way Prisoner's Dilemma